 In Phoenix, a judge may order the income-earner or higher-income spouse to pay spousal maintenance to the other spouse upon separation for living expenses.
 This is a temporary award, called pendente lite because it is only in force until the final divorce decree comes through.
 After that, spousal maintenance becomes a matter for the court’s discretion upon application by the receiving spouse and on a case-to-case basis.

 Depending on circumstances, the judge may require continued spousal maintenance for a period of time.
 If the spouse receiving alimony is able to find employment with the appropriate training, the judge may order a certain monthly payment for a reasonable period after which the ex-spouse is expected to find employment and become self-sufficient.
-The court may also consider awarding spousal maintenance if the petitioner supported the higher-earning spouse during his or her education which paved the way to a lucrative profession, as the website of the Law Offices of Daniel Jensen, P.C. notes.
+The court may also consider awarding spousal maintenance if the petitioner supported the higher-earning spouse during his or her education which paved the way to a lucrative profession.

 Spousal maintenance in Arizona is seldom a permanent order.
 In some cases, the non- or low-earning spouse may be unable to get employment because of age, disability, or the need to care for a disabled child or elderly parent.
 However, even under these circumstances, spousal maintenance is only awarded if the marriage lasted at least ten years.